 O Allah’s Apostle!
 Is there a reward for us in serving (the) animals?”
 He replied: ‘Yes, there is a reward for serving any animate (living being).’”
 Narrated by Abu Huraira Volume 3, Book 40, Number 551

-Fundamentally the life and characteristics of the Prophet Mohammed is routed in the Quran.
-There are some verses associated with animals and references regarding the responsibility of human-animal interaction in the world.
-Prophet Mohammed taught people to have mercy to all of God’s creation, after all it was thanks to a nesting bird that saved his and the life of his best companion while they were hiding in a cave from the Meccans who were trying to kill them.
+Fundamentally the life and characteristics of the Prophet Mohammed are routed in the Quran.
+There are some verses associated with animals and references regarding the responsibility of human and animal interaction in the world.
+Prophet Mohammed taught people to have mercy to all of God’s creation, after all, it was thanks to a nesting bird that saved his and the life of his best companion while they were hiding in a cave from the Meccans who were trying to kill them.
 There is even a well-known narrative that God says:

 …the animals are my silent servants.
 They are now quiet against the oppressions but on the day of reckoning they will talk about that..”

-Interestingly the Qur’an even mentions the flocking of birds, were a group of birds collectively fly together in a syncronised manner:
+Interestingly the Qur’an even mentions the flocking of birds, where a group of birds collectively fly together in a synchronised manner:

 Do they not see the birds above them with wings outspread and [sometimes] folded in?
 None holds them [aloft] except the Most Merciful.
 Indeed He is, of all things, Seeing.”
 Quran: 67:19

-These cultures are rooted in Muslim heritage throughout the Islamic history.
-From artistic Arabic calligraphy to scientific manuscripts like the clock-designs from the ingenious engineer Al-Jazari (1136–1206) or even in peoples’ names; for example Ali ibn Nafi, known as Ziryab, who was an 8th century Andalusian polymath.
+These cultures are rooted in Muslim heritage throughout Islamic history.
+From artistic Arabic calligraphy to scientific manuscripts like the clock designs from the ingenious engineer Al-Jazari (1136–1206) or even in peoples’ names; for example Ali ibn Nafi, known as Ziryab, who was an 8th-century Andalusian polymath.
 Cultured in everything from philosophy to fashion, he was commonly known in the Spanish language as Pájaro Negro, or Black Bird.